 Some interested parties contested the view that the loss of a sale for a single power transformer due to dumping may be sufficient to cause material injury.
 The Commission has not changed its view expressed in the SEF, but it is not an issue needing resolution in the present factual situation.
-This is because the total number of power transformers exported by Siemens Guangzhou, Siemens Jinan and Siemens Wuhan found to be at export prices that differ significantly was not limited to a single power transformer.

-Analysis and findings for Siemens Guangzhou, Siemens Jinan and Siemens Wuhan
+This is because the total number of power transformers found to be at export prices that differ significantly was not limited to a single power transformer.
+This can be said of each of the analyses for ABB Thailand, ABB Vietnam, Siemens Guangzhou, Siemens Jinan or Siemens Wuhan.